StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 You can add logging statements to a propagation function for debug purposes, for example, with `log.info("message")`.
 Logs will appear in `stackstate.log`.
 Read how to [enable logging for functions](../../../configure/logging/).

-## Component template
+## Add to template

 ### Specify a propagation function

 The default propagation used in StackState is [Auto propagation](#auto-propagation-default).
-If another type of propagation should be applied to a component, this must be specified in the component template and applied during topology synchronization.
+If another type of propagation should be applied to a component, this must be specified in the template and applied during topology synchronization.
 In most cases this will be handled by the StackPack responsible for synchronization of the component.

-To manually specify a non-default propagation function, a `"propagation"` block should be added to the template used for topology synchronization:
+To manually specify a non-default propagation function, a `"propagation"` block should be added to the template used for topology synchronization.
+If the `"propagation"` block is omitted, the default Auto propagation will be used.

 ```yaml
 "propagation": {